knpuniversity/symfony/knpu/ep3-doctrine/migrations.md

 This created a new file in `app/DoctrineMigrations`.
 Go open that up.

 Check this out: the `up()` method executes the *exact* SQL that we would have gotten from the `doctrine:schema:update` command.
-But insted of running it, it saves it into this file.
+But instead of running it, it saves it into this file.
 This is *our* chance to look at it and make sure it's perfect.

 When you're ready, run the migration with: